odysseyhack/paywith.glass/README.md

 ```

- [WALLET ROOT INTERFACE ENDPOINTS - Require user to first be authenticated]
+ [WALLET ROOT INTERFACE ENDPOINTS - Require that the user is first authenticated]
  ```
  /fetchwalletdashboard - Fetches wallet dashboard.
                   -If wallet is unititialized, returns default wallet view with limited options